-Darkness comes to Fort Edmonton Park and I am ready to find out if I can finally be scared!
+Darkness comes to Fort Edmonton Park, and I am ready to discover if I can finally be scared!

 Usually, I’m one of those people who are impossible to scare.
 But one of these days, I think I’ll be surprised and really have a fright-filled (but safe!) night in a spooky haunted house.

-Fort Edmonton Park is normally a living museum made up of buildings, shops and houses from the 1846 Hudson’s Bay Fort and local streets from 1885, 1905 and 1920.
+Fort Edmonton Park is normally a living museum comprising buildings, shops and houses from the 1846 Hudson’s Bay Fort and local streets from 1885, 1905 and 1920.
 As you walk through each time period, you’re met with character actors who treat you as a fellow local from that time period.
 You become engrossed and captivated by Edmonton’s history happening before your very eyes.

 Haunted Halloween at Fort Edmonton Park

 This year Fort Edmonton Park took their haunted houses in a totally new direction.
-Normally, the park is completely accessible and you can explore freely.
-You’re able to walk through the forests, the various paths and step into a few buildings… expecting a fresh horror scene in each one!
+Normally, the park is completely accessible, and you can explore freely.
+You can walk through the forests and the various paths and step into a few buildings… expecting a fresh horror scene in each one!

 But for 2018, Fort Edmonton Park decided to segregate the horror into three separate “haunts”, each with its own independent storyline.

-I managed to convince my best friend Christina to attend this year’s Fort Edmonton Park haunted event, aptly named “Dark”.
+I convinced my best friend Christina to attend this year’s Fort Edmonton Park haunted event, aptly named “Dark.”
 Christina hates these kinds of events and spends weeks dreading what’s to come.
 She fills her mind with the worst possible scenarios until she’s brimming with so much anxiety she could vomit.
 At Dark, she decided to get the worst haunt over with first.

 The Slaughter Pack

 A tale about werewolves taking over the Edmonton River Valley was the most popular (and possibly scariest!) haunt in the park.
 Standing in line, we could hear howling wolves mixed in with the screams of people being spooked.
-The wait time in the line for this haunt was long and an hour later we were finally able to enter.
+The wait time in the line for this haunt was long, and an hour later, we could finally enter.

 Christina and I carefully ventured along the dark path right next to the dark river valley.